A-Train 9 Version 4.0 Japan Rail Simulator

 A-Train has long been the game of choice for simulation gamers.
 Bringing together elements of city building and transport planning, A-Train offers a level of scope and scale that matches the imagination of veteran simulation gamers while remaining an accessible game for newcomers.

-With A-Train 9 V4 Japan Rail Simulation, Artdink have introduced new, exciting elements to bring the virtual world to life like never before.
+With A-Train 9 V4 Japan Rail Simulator, Artdink have introduced new, exciting elements to bring the virtual world to life like never before.

 Here are some of the key factors involved in your success:

 The following new trains are added to A-Train 9 Japan Rail Simulator

 - 125 Series

 - 419 Series

 - KiHa 40 Series (Scarlet)

 - KiHa 58 Series